 Some breeders continue to tail dock cockapoo puppies within five days of birth because they believe the Cockapoo puppy’s nervous system is not yet fully matured.
 They assume that a puppy with an immature nervous system will not feel significant discomfort.

 However, this popular misconception regarding a puppy’s neurological system is false.
 All puppies have the same basic neurological system, and Cockapoos are no exception.
 Scientific research demonstrates that the sensitivity to pain in puppies and adult dogs is the same.

-Even if a puppy is just two days old, the procedure of cutting through skin, muscle, nerves, and between bones is never going to be pain-free.
+Even if a puppy is just two days old, cutting through skin, muscle, nerves, and between bones will never be pain-free.
 Restraining a tiny puppy is so easy that many breeders don’t even use anaesthesia or sedative for this operation.

 When a vet performs the procedure, they use anaesthesia, and the puppy is typically back playing with the litter later the same day.
-However, some breeders aren’t happy using anaesthesia because of the potential harm of anaesthesia on a puppy so young.
+However, some breeders aren’t happy using anaesthesia because of the potential harm of anaesthesia on a young puppy.

 What Are The Typical Ways A Breeder Will Dock A Puppy’s Tail?

 Cockapoo breeders will generally use one of the two following methods to remove a puppy’s tail: